Witch Flounder

 Management Overview

-Witch flounder is managed under the Northeast Multispecies (Groundfish) Fishery Management Plan (FMP) along with 12 other species of groundfish.
+Witch flounder is managed under the Northeast Multispecies (Groundfish) Fishery Management Plan along with 12 other species of groundfish.
 Collectively, these 13 species are referred to as the Northeast multispecies complex.

 Science Overview